junxit/us-congress-bills-109/bill.md

     > ## § 7002.
 Submerged oil program
     >
     > - **(a)** *Program*
-    >   - **(1)** *Establishment* The Undersecretary of Commerce for Oceans and Atmosphere, in conjunction with the Commandant of the Coast Guard, shall establish a program to monitor and evaluate the environmental effects of submerged oil.
+    >   - **(1)** *Establishment* The Undersecretary of Commerce for Oceans and Atmosphere, in conjunction with the Commandant of the Coast Guard, shall establish a program to detect, monitor, and evaluate the environmental effects of submerged oil.
 Such program shall include the following elements:
     >     - **(A)** The development of methods to remove, disperse or otherwise diminish the persistence of submerged oil.
     >     - **(B)** The development of improved models and capacities for predicting the environmental fate, transport, and effects of submerged oil.
+    >     - **(C)** The development of techniques to detect and monitor submerged oil.
     >   - **(2)** *Report* The Secretary of Commerce shall, no later than 3 years after the date of the enactment of the Delaware River Protection Act of 2005, submit to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation and the Committee on Environment and Public Works of the Senate a report on the activities carried out under this subsection and activities proposed to be carried out under this subsection.
     >   - **(3)** *Funding* There is authorized to be appropriated to the Secretary of Commerce $1,000,000 for each of fiscal years 2006 through 2010 to carry out this subsection.
     > - **(b)** *Demonstration project*
-    >   - **(1)** *Removal of submerged oil* The Commandant of the Coast Guard, in conjunction with the Undersecretary of Commerce for Oceans and Atmosphere, shall conduct a demonstration project in the Delaware River for the purpose of developing and demonstrating technologies and management practices to remove submerged oil.
+    >   - **(1)** *Removal of submerged oil* The Commandant of the Coast Guard, in conjunction with the Undersecretary of Commerce for Oceans and Atmosphere, shall conduct a demonstration project for the purpose of developing and demonstrating technologies and management practices to remove submerged oil from the Delaware River and other navigable waters.
-    >   - **(2)** *Funding* There is authorized to be appropriated to the Commandant of the Coast Guard $2,000,000 for each of fiscal years 2006 and 2007 to carry out this subsection.
+    >   - **(2)** *Funding* There is authorized to be appropriated to the Commandant of the Coast Guard $2,000,000 for each of fiscal years 2006 through 2010 to carry out this subsection.

 - **(b)** *Clerical amendment* The table of sections in section 2 of such Act is amended by inserting after the item relating to section 7001 the following:

-## § 8.
+## § 6.
 Delaware River and Bay Oil Spill Advisory Committee

 - **(a)** *Establishment* There is established the Delaware River and Bay Oil Spill Advisory Committee (in this section referred to as the “Committee”).
 - **(b)** *Functions*